 When new information is received on an already open case, this should not be counted and recorded as a referral in the census.
-Any resultant activity (for example assessments) should be recorded against the child's open episode (see section 3.1 of this guide on what counts as a referral).
+Any resultant activity (for example, assessments) should be recorded against the child's open episode.

-Information required for 'Transfer in' cases
+4.1.1 Information required for transfer in cases